jrising/prospectus-tools/gcp/extract/timeseries.md

 - `BASE-FILENAME` is the filename part of files in each of the individual result directories.
 For example, if you want to extract data from all files called "global_interaction_best.nc4", use `global_interaction_best`.
 - `REGION` is any region specified in those files.
 In an unaggregated file, this must be the name of an impact region.
 In an aggregated file, it may be `global`, an ISO3 country, or a FUND region specified in the form FUND-XXX.
 To get a full list of the region names available in a given file, type `ncdump -v regions FILEPATH`.

+The script produces new directories under the `output-dir` specified in the config yml file, with the RCP and SSP, and containing a file for each extracted timeseries.

 So, for example, to generate all of the timeseries needed for the global aggregation, I do:

 ```